Spot Price

 The process of purchasing Physical Gold for personal asset protection involves various players in the open Gold market.

 Miners extract mixed ore from the ground and then sell it to bullion refiners.
-These miners typically price their goods close to the world’s Gold spot price.
+These miners typically price their goods close to the world’s Gold spot rate.
+Of course such gorgeous veins like those below are why miners are motivated to do the heavy duty part of the job.

 Refiners receive the ore and proceed to melt and purify it into fine Gold bullion.
 This refined Gold is then sold to mints or bullion dealers at just about the spot price of Gold.

 Private and government mints are responsible for striking bullion coins or pouring bullion bars.
-These mints sell their products to Gold dealers at bidding prices, which are typically just above the Gold spot price.
+These mints sell their products to Gold dealers at bidding prices, which are typically just above the spot value of Gold.

 Retailers like Safe Haven Metal

 Then on to the retail bullion dealers, such as Safe Haven Metal.
 We offer Gold bullion products to the public in a fair and transparent way.
-We price our products competitively to the spot price of Gold, and include any premiums in the final price offered to our clients in our contracts.
+We price our products competitively to the current gold spot rate and include any premiums in the final price offered to our clients in our contracts.
 Letting you know the bullion and price at the time of sale.

 Gold Spot Price in Review